Kavya2502/RetaillQ/README.md

 * GST Reports
 * Supplier Management

+## Note

-Note: The backend is also maintained separately in the RetailIQ-Backend repository for deployment purposes on Render.
+The backend is also maintained separately in the RetailIQ-Backend repository for deployment purposes on Render.

 ## Author